From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Experiments

 \subsection{Use-case Demonstration}

-To illustrate why our method performs better than the baselines, we compare the plans generated by our method and the baselines on the ``craft a diamond axe'' task using Llama 3.2-Vision in Appendix~\ref{appendix:example_plans}.
+To illustrate why our method performs better than the baselines, we compare the plans generated by our method and the baselines on the ``craft a diamond axe'' task using Llama 3.2-Vision, as shown in Table~\ref{tab:diamond_axe_plans}.
 Two types of errors are observed from the plans generated by the baselines.

-First, we observe hallucinations occurring in intermediate planning steps.
-For example, the plan generated by HKG includes the step “smelt diamond,” in Table \ref{tab:diamond_axe_hkg_plan}, which is invalid under Minecraft’s rules—diamonds cannot be smelted.
+First, we observe hallucinations in intermediate planning steps.
+For example, the plan generated by HKG includes the step ``smelt diamond,'' in Table \ref{tab:diamond_axe_hkg_plan}, instead of the correct step, ``smelt diamond \textbf{ore}''.
+This semantic distinction, although seemingly minor, is important because the ``smelt'' action should be applied to the object ``diamond ore'', not the final object ``diamond''.
+Additionally, in this scenario, mining diamond with an iron pickaxe would directly give the agent diamond and not diamond ore, and thus ``smelt diamond ore'' would not be an applicable step.
+This is unlike many other ores in the game, such as iron and gold, which do need to be smelted after being mined.
 We hypothesize that this error stems from the LLM’s lack of understanding of game mechanics.
 Although HKG supplies a list of materials and tools, this information alone is insufficient for constructing a valid plan.
 In contrast, our top-down approach provides structured goal decomposition, which better aligns with the procedural nature of in-game tasks.

-Second, both GraphRAG and the vanilla baseline exhibit similar shortcomings in long-horizon planning.
-In particular, both generate plans that produce too few sticks, forcing the agent to replan and ultimately fail to complete the task, as shown in Tables \ref{tab:diamond_axe_graphrag_plan}, \ref{tab:diamond_axe_vanilla_plan}.
-This limitation arises from the LLM’s inability to reason about quantities—successfully completing the task requires both knowledge of crafting recipes and the capacity to compute the required number of items based on those recipes.
+Second, both GraphRAG and the Vanilla baseline exhibit similar shortcomings in long-horizon planning.
+In particular, both generate plans that produce too few sticks, forcing the agent to replan and ultimately fail to complete the task, as shown in Tables \ref{tab:diamond_axe_graphrag_plan} and \ref{tab:diamond_axe_vanilla_plan}.
+This limitation arises from the LLM’s inability to reason about quantities, as successfully completing the task requires both knowledge of crafting recipes and the capacity to compute the required number of items based on those recipes.